Jacobcarmichael/FortniteJsons/README.md

  # Fortnite Jsons Archive

-Welcome to the Sonn to be largest Fortnite Jsons Archive on GitHub!
+Welcome to the Soon to be largest Fortnite Jsons Archive on GitHub!

 If you enjoy our work and want to support us, consider joning the disocd to help contibute.
-Thank you for your support! https://discord.gg/4qvBbeEvb9
+Thank you for your support!
+---
+https://discord.gg/4qvBbeEvb9
 ---